Sabres vs. Canadiens odds, prediction, time: 2026 NHL playoff picks, Game 6 best bets from proven model

 For Game 6, the model only projects one player -- Montreal's Cole Caufield -- to score more than .50 goals.
 Montreal goalie Jakub Dobes is projected to have 21.4 saves, while Buffalo's Alex Lyon stops 21.8 shots.
 Lyon has a projected save percentage of nearly 89%.

-SportsLine's model projects six combined goals being scored, making the Under the value play 57% of the time in over/under betting.
+SportsLine's model projects 6.1 combined goals being scored, making the Under the value play in over/under betting.
 See the model's Canadiens vs. Sabres predictions at SportsLine.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.